This post may contain eBay affiliate links. Please read our disclosure policy.

 Highly-rated versions of this card generally go from $100+ to shy of $200.

 We’ve said our kind words.
 Cards of the Junk Wax Era have a price ceiling.
 The era they were printed in literally has “Junk” as its title.
 You have to gauge each card on an individual basis.
-Generally, those that have fewer copies in circulation have the best shot at netting a significant return.
+Generally, those with fewer copies in circulation have the best shot at netting a significant return.

-All of the cards listed here have good players on them (though “good” might be a stretch for Billy Ripken).
+All of the cards listed here have good players (though “good” might be a stretch for Billy Ripken).
 In some cases, they feature Hall of Famers.
 Yet even a Hall of Famer cannot overcome thousands of Mint or Near-Mint copies of the same card flooding the market.

 Prime investment opportunities are few and far between when it comes to Junk Wax Era cards.
-Pick your spots, or perhaps save your money for an investment with a higher ceiling.
+Pick your spots, or perhaps save money for an investment with a higher ceiling.